Checklist · Buyer's Guide

 Want to put us through the checklist?

-Apply for early bird pricing through October 31, 2026 ($400 per team), or just give us a call — we'll answer every one of your 10 questions before you commit.
+Apply for early bird pricing through October 31, 2026 ($400 per team), or just give us a call — happy to walk through all 10 questions before you commit.

-The 10 questions filter for two things: operational competence and honesty.
-Tournaments that have those two things tend to deliver good weekends.
-Tournaments that don't, don't — no matter how good the marketing looks.
+The 10 questions filter for two things: whether the director knows what they're doing, and whether they're straight with you.
+Tournaments with both tend to deliver good weekends.
+The ones missing either don't — no matter how good the marketing looks.

 Print this list.
 Use it on every tournament you're considering.
 The 30 minutes you spend on these calls will save you from a $5,000 wasted weekend more than once.